CraigB-spinner/Arcade-Trackball/README.md

 You will also need the Arduino joystick library available at: https://github.com/MHeironimus/ArduinoJoystickLibrary<br/><br/>

 This device will be detected as both mouse and joystick/gamepad.
 The joystick only has X and Y axes which we don't use.
-At least one axis is needed by the library to declare the joystick and it was found that 2 were required for the controller to be detected by RetroPi.
+At least one axis is needed by the library to declare the joystick and it was found that 2 were required for the controller to be detected by RetroPie.
 We just center the X and Y axes in setup() and forget about them.
 The trackball controls the mouse X & y axes which is by default mapped to the mouse in MAME (don't forget to enable the mouse in MAME under advanced options!).
 The buttons will work as regular gamepad/joystick buttons.
 The 3" trackball is attached to a 24 slot wheel with gear(roller) ratio of about x7 (3.000"/0.425") = 169.412 slots/rev and  677.65 pulses/rev This is less than a spinner 600p/r or 2400 pulses or half effective movement in the micro controller software.
 Hand movement of 9.42"/rev.
 The code uses the Atmega32u4 ports directly because that's faster than using digitalRead/Write.
 No button debouncing is setup, but can be added depending on your hardware issues.<br/><br/>

 **Extra info:**<br/>